 Britton and his team support their clients, ranging from retired executives to youth and young adults, to create and sustain healthy habits, learn and integrate coping mechanisms and skills, and dig into the existential questions toward creating a meaning of life and purpose.
 For many clients and families, Active Recovery Network is the bridge between where they are and where they want to be.

 Britton has been a meditation practitioner since attending Naropa University in 2002 and has taught meditation at more than a dozen treatment centers as well as at the Moore Cancer Clinic on the University of California San Diego campus with the UCSD Center for Mindfulness.
 Britton can be found trail running, Crossfitting, and learning from his mistakes.
-He is also a mindfulness instructor and is currently working on a book with his beautiful and kind nine-year-old daughter, Kaiya, titled “The Girl with the White Umbrella.”
+He is also a mindfulness instructor and is currently working on a book with his intelligent, beautiful and kind 12-year-old daughter, Kaiya, titled “The Girl with the White Umbrella.”
 It’s a book about a girl whose superpower is kindness.
 He has been a member of the San Diego Psychological Association Addictive Disorders Committee since 2020.